Charge Nurse Role: What You Need To Know

 Additional recommended reading: Travel Nursing 101: The Pros, The Cons, And How To Get Started

-Charge nurses often make a few dollars an hour more than floor nurses.
-However, it varies depending on your location and facility.
+Charge RNs often make a few dollars an hour more than floor nurses.
+However, there are many other factors at play when it comes to earning potential.

-For example, nurses in California or New York make a higher hourly wage, while other states, such as Illinois or Iowa might make less than the median U.S. pay.
+Nurses in states with a higher cost of living, such as California or New York, usually make a higher hourly wage, while other lower cost of living states, such as North Dakota or Iowa, might make less than the median U.S. pay.

 “The pessimist complains about the wind.
 The optimist expects it to change.
-The leader adjusts the sails.” -John Maxwell
+The leader adjusts the sails.” –

-There is no question that a charge nurse role is extremely challenging at times.
-But a great charge nurse needs to be able to see through the stress and inspire nurses to rise above and perform at their best.
+There is no question that a charge nurse’s role is extremely challenging at times.
+But a great charge nurse needs to be able to see through the stress and inspire other registered nurses to rise above and perform at their best.
 Here are three qualities of a great charge nurse.

 Resilience – When the work gets tough, great charge nurses get even tougher and push through.
 Some days will seem impossible, but resilient leaders persevere.